CyberGitLabs/security-writeups/Hack The Box Machines/Timelapse.md

 Beside being part of the *Remote Management Users* group, the privileges and groups are the ones assigned usually to normal users.
 Going ahead with internal enumeration we can see that this user doesn't have many permissions and have access to few resources.

-However i remembered that we had the *Helpdesk* folder in the share which we didn't use yet (to access we used only the content of the *Dev* folder).
+However I remembered that we had the *Helpdesk* folder in the share which we didn't use yet (to access we used only the content of the *Dev* folder).
 *Helpdesk* contains Microsoft documentation about LAPS (Local Administrator Password Solution) and the installer file.
 LAPS is a Microsoft solution that automatically manages and rotates the local Administrator password on domain-joined machines.
 The password of the local administrator is written as a plaintext attribute *ms-Mcs-AdmPwd* on the computer object.
 Inspecting the documentation we can read that a component called CSE is installed by default when running the installer and the main binary will be located at: *C:\Program Files\LAPS\CSE\AdmPwd.dll*.
 We can see that this binary is present on the machine so LAPS should be installed.
 We can try to read the *ms-Mcs-AdmPwd* property with this command:

 ![diagram](../images/Timelapse/Timelapse_getAdmPwd.png)